utexas-public-history/tower/index.md

 We had a hard time even deciding what to call our project.
 In 1966 and 1967 people at UT referred to it as “the accident,” or “the incident.”
 Should we mention Whitman in the title?
 Go for drama with “The Tower Tragedy,” or “The Tower Catastrophe”?
 Or play down the drama with something like “The UT Tower Shooting?”

-This first thing that became clear to us was that historians ask different questions than other observers and survivors.
+The first thing that became clear to us was that historians ask different questions than other observers and survivors.
 The second is that we could use our skills as professional historians and student historians to begin to write a new history of the events of August 1, 1966 and its aftermath for the public.

 After reading the few published accounts, we visited the archives at the Austin History Center and the Briscoe Center of American History.
 Each student gravitated towards a topic or a set of questions and began looking for answers in the newspapers and documents in the archives.